rgar21/bikesharing/README.md

 This heat map shows us that a majority of our bike trips come from "Female" and "Male" subscribers.

 ## Summary

+Based off the analysis of our key visuals we can determine that males make up a large portion of our user pool, and not only that but a majority of bike usage takes place during morning and afternoon commute times.
+Our data also suggest that the majority of our bike usage comes from subsribed daily commuters.
+When we compare this with our most common trip duration of 5 minutes, it is safe to assume that most of our users live close to their place of work.
+This supports our advocacy for a bike program in Des Moines as most of the intended user base will be commuters that will be traversing a short distance to work.
+An additional visualization that could aid our proposal to investors is to compare revenue between normal customers and subscribers.

+We should look further into start and end location to determine.